pywbem/pywbemtools/docs/settingsandconfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This activation technique is useful if you have multiple implementations of pywbemtools active or for some reason pywbemtools is not in a public directory.
+This activation technique is useful if you have multiple implementations of pywbemtools installed or for some reason pywbemtools is not in a public directory.

 Create a complete tab-completion script file using the same statement (ex.
 ``_<PROG-NAME>_COMPLETE=<shell-type>_source <prog-name>``) but save the